Mortality Forecasting under Climate Risk: A Stochastic Approach with Distributed Lag Non-Linear Models: Methodology

 The maximum number of iterations $J$ is set again at 20.
 The algorithm stops if the change in each parameter is less than $\delta = 10^{-2}$.
 The fitted log mortality rates are obtained as follows:

 For the Li--Lee component, we fit separate time series models to $K(t)$ and $\kappa(t,i)$.
-As demonstrated in Appendix \ref{sec:Equivalence of multiple DLNMs and single DLNM}, The summed DLNM components can be represented by a single DLNM.
+As demonstrated in online supplementary material Section B, the summed DLNM components can be represented by a single DLNM.
 We generate mortality forecasts using the DLNM--LL model under the same setting as in Section \ref{sec:Single-population setting: DLNM--LC model}.